ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/333000 Sanitary Sewerage.md

    1. Complete exploratory excavations at utility crossings as shown on the drawings and as necessary to complete the work.
    1. Maintain clearances between existing or proposed sewer lines and watermains as follows:
-      1.
 * 8’ horizontal separation (measured center to center) between existing or proposed sanitary or storm sewers and watermains.
 * 12” vertical separation (measured from outsides of pipes) where watermains cross over sanitary or storm sewers.
 * 18” vertical separation (measured from outsides of pipes) where watermains cross under sanitary or storm sewers.
    1. Notify the A/E and DFD Project Representative of utility conflicts as soon as they are encountered.
    1. Store and handle pipe in accordance with manufacturers’ recommendations.
 Keep pipes clean of soil, debris and animals.
+1. DIVERTING SEWAGE
-1. DIVERTING SEWAGE*1. *Note to the designer:
+	1. *Note to the designer:
       1. Verify occupancy of tributary buildings with Agency/Owner.
-Modify for project conditions noting known periods of low or high flow.**   1.
-Tributary buildings and services will remain occupied during construction.
+Modify for project conditions noting known periods of low or high flow.*
+	1. Tributary buildings and services will remain occupied during construction.
 Wastewater will continue to be discharged to the sanitary sewers during construction.
 Contractor shall provide, operate and maintain all diversion and pumping equipment necessary to carry out the work and allow wastewater to continue to be discharged to the sanitary sewer system.
 Provide all necessary generators or other power source necessary to operate pumps on a continuous basis.
 Extra pumping and power equipment shall be staged onsite to maintain sewage diversion in the event of failure of the primary pumping equipment.
 The Contractor is solely responsible for sewage diversion.
 1. DIVERSION PLAN
    1. Contractor shall provide a wastewater diversion and pumping plan indicating the order and schedule for completion of the work and associated diversion provisions.
 The plan shall indicate the location of proposed diversion, pipe size and type, discharge locations, and the type and size of pumping equipment to be used.
 The plan shall describe contingencies to be used in the event of failure of the primary pumps.
 Contractor’s diversion plan is subject to Owner’s approval prior to implementation.
 1. LAYING PIPE